matthew-brett/rmdex/README.rst

 The comment notation is as follows:

 * An *exercise comment* is any comment beginning ``#-``.
-These pass unmodified to the exercise notebook.
+These pass unmodified to the exercise and solution notebooks.
-* An *exercise insertion comment* is any comment beginning ``#<-``.
-  It can be a line on its own, in which case it indicates that all subsequent lines, up to the next ``#<-`` line, should go into the exercise.
-Or it can have a space, followed by further text, in which case the text following will be a line that should not go in the solution, but should go in the exercise.
-It allows the solution to specify template code.
-If there is no space or new line following the ``#<-``, this is an error.
+* An *exercise insertion comment* is any comment beginning ``#<-`` *followed by a space*.
+The text following will be a line that should not go in the solution, but should go in the exercise.
+It allows the template to suggest code to the user, that will not appear in the solution, without modification.
+The code after this mark need not be valid syntax.
+* A *both-section marker* is a line consisting of ``#<-`` *followed immediately by a new line character*.
+This indicates that all subsequent lines, up to the next ``#<-`` line (both-section marker), should go into the exercise and the solution.
+* A *both-line marker* is a line consisting of ``#<--`` *followed immediately by a new line character*.
+The next line only goes into the solution and the exercise.
+* If any character other than space, a new line, or a ``-`` follows ``#<-`` at the beginning of a line, this is an error.
-* Any other code lines, including ordinary comments beginning ``#`` get stripped from the solution, to form the exercise.
+* Any other code lines, including ordinary comments beginning ``#`` get stripped from the template, to form the exercise.
+They do appear in the solution.
 * A *marks comment* is a *exercise comment* of form ``#- 5 marks / 100 (total
   10 marks`` where 5 is the marks for this cell, 100 is the total for the whole exercise, and 10 is the total marks if all correct up to this point